YOUSU198/DDD/Contributor-Guidelines.md

 example of existing tests or chat with us if you need help determining what tests to write or how to write them.

+### Make your code translatable

+If you are adding any new strings to the codebase which are shown to the user, please make sure those strings are translatable, using [this guide](https://github.com/MyCryptoHQ/MyCrypto/wiki/Contributing---Translatable-strings).

 ### Make a Pull Request! 🎉

 * Provide a detailed explanation for what your code does